meejah/magic-wormhole-protocols/dilated-file-transfer.md

     thumbnail: bytes  # introduced in "thumbnail" feature; PNG data
 ```

-A new peer speaking to an old peer will never see `thumbnail` in the Offers, because the old peer sent `"formats": ["basic"]` so the new peer knows not to inclue that attribute (and the old peer won't ever send it).
+A new peer speaking to an old peer will never see `thumbnail` in the Offers, because the old peer sent `"formats": ["core0"]` so the new peer knows not to inclue that attribute (and the old peer won't ever send it).

-Two new peers speaking will both send `"formats": ["basic", "thumbnails"]` and so will both include (and know how to interpret) `"thumbnail"` attributes on `Offers`.
+Two new peers speaking will both send `"formats": ["core0", "thumbnails"]` and so will both include (and know how to interpret) `"thumbnail"` attributes on `Offers`.

 Additionally, a new peer that _doesn't want_ to see `"thumbnail"` data (e.g. it's a CLI client) can simply not include `"thumbnail"` in their `"formats"` list even if their protocol implementation knows about it.